calliope-project/ec_modules/docs/user_guide/modules.md

 !!! example "Module as IO"

-    In this case, the module's results will change depending on the shapes and powerplants that the configuration points to.
+    In this case, the module's results will change depending on the shapes and powerplants that the configuration file (`config.yaml`) points to.

     ??? info "Hydropower workflow"